 Figure 2 shows the percentage of call volume by Route.
-State Route 1 continues to have the largest percentage of call volumes, 44% this fiscal year.
-US Highway 101 with 30% had the second largest percentage of call volumes.
-State Route 68 has an artificially inflated call volume due to calls registered from a malfunctioning call box.
+State Route 1 continues to have the largest percentage of call volumes.
+The 74% of total volume for this fiscal year is an artificially inflated call volume due to "runaway calls".
+If you remove the runaway calls, 65% of the total volume is from State Route 1.
+US Highway 101 with 14% had the second largest percentage of call volumes.
 Call boxes along the remaining routes make up the balance of total call volumes.